 For the Primary and Secondary transfer processes, applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
-In these cases, HCC or the Inclusive Multi Academy Trust will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
+In these cases, the Inclusive Multi Academy Trust will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
 If the family already has an established alternative private address, that address will be used for admission purposes.

-HCC and the Inclusive Multi Academy Trust will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+The Inclusive Multi Academy Trust will also consider accepting applications from children\ whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (5 December 2016 for secondary transfer and 6 February 2017 for the Under 11s process) cannot be taken into account before National Allocation Day.
+Evidence submitted after the date for late applications (1st February 2021 for the Under 11s process) cannot be taken into account before National Allocation Day.
 Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.